esrf-bliss/Lima-tango-python/doc/index.rst

                                                             - HARDWARE, lima will not manage the saving but set the camera to do the job
-                                                            - SOFTWARE, (default) Lima is managing the saving saving_every_n_frames       rw      DevLong                 Save frame every N frames (experimental)
+                                                            - SOFTWARE, (default) Lima is managing the saving saving_every_n_frames       rw      DevLong                 Save frame every N frames (experimental) saving_use_hw_comp          rw      DevBoolean              Try to use the compressed image blob injected by the HW plugin (like the Dectris/Eiger)
 =========================== ======= ======================= =======================================================================================

 Image